Furulunden in Mandal

 As the name suggests the name Rallarvegen dates from the time the navvies used it as a road during the construction of the Bergen Railway.
 The Bergen Railway was opened in 1909.

 There are places selling refreshments along the route.
 If you wish to stay overnight whilst running Rallarvegen, you should book in advance.
-If you want to stay in contact with the nature, bring your tent along and sleep outside.
+If you want to stay in contact with nature, bring your tent along and sleep outside, keeping the right of access in mind.

 Rallarvegen even has its own running race – Rallarvegsløpet.
-The first leg, on Saturday, is 34 miles long and starts at sea level in Flåm with finish 4,000 feet above sea level at Finse.
+The first leg, on Saturday, is 54 kilometers long and starts at sea level in Flåm with the finish line 1,222 metres above sea level at Finse.
 The second leg is both shorter and easier.
-It starts at Finse and finishes at Haugastøl 3,274 feet above sea level.
+It starts at Finse and finishes at Haugastøl 998 metres above sea level.
 You can also participate in just one of the two days.

 The lakes of Stavanger

-Stavanger is home to one of the most beautiful cathedrals in Norway, but also offers plenty of opportunities for visiting runners.
-In the middle of the city centre, you will find Lake Breiavatnet, called Stavanger's blinking eye, with a broad gravel path for runners.
+Stavanger is home to one of the most beautiful cathedrals in Norway, but also offersplenty of opportunities for visiting runners.
+In the middle of the city center, you will find Lake Breiavatnet, called Stavanger's blinking eye, with a broad gravel path for runners.

-A few miles from Stavanger city centre, you have Lake Mosvannet, a park area known for its wide variety of birds.
+A few kilometers from Stavanger city center lies Mosvannet Lake, a park area known for its wide variety of birds.
 Finally, the two Stokkavannet lakes – one large, and one smaller – make up one of Norway's most diverse park areas, with a topography varying from fields and rocks to swamps and forests, with a great view as well.

 The coastal path from Stavern to Barkevik